Boutrup98/boutrup98.github.io/content/posts/why-this-website-exist.md

 I think the internet is healthiest when both the Big Web and the Small Web coexist.
 But when it came time to update my own portfolio, I knew I wanted to contribute to the Small Web.
 This site is my attempt to create a minimal, lightweight website where I can share projects and ideas on my own terms.

 It’s built with <a href="https://gohugo.io/">Hugo</a>, based on a customized version of the beautiful <a href="https://themes.gohugo.io/themes/shibui/">Shibui (渋い)</a> theme by Kien Nguyen Tuan.
-The content is managed with <a href="https://obsidian.md/">Obsidian</a>, inspired by the structure of <a href="https://stephango.com/">Steph Ango</a>.
-I wrote the code in <a href="https://cursor.com/">Cursor</a> and it’s hosted on <a href="https://docs.github.com/en/pages">GitHub Pages</a>.
+I wrote the code in <a href="https://cursor.com/">Cursor</a> and the site is hosted on <a href="https://docs.github.com/en/pages">GitHub Pages</a>.
 There are no tracking scripts, no pop-ups, no infinite scroll, and no recommendation engines trying to keep you hooked—just a simple site designed to stay out of the way.

 If you’d like to follow along, you can subscribe via <a href="/index.xml">RSS</a>.
 For more on the philosophy behind the Small Web, here are a few resources that inspired me: